outlierbio/igv-server/README.md

 That's it!
 Start the server with `python app.py`

+Take a look at [this blog post](https://medium.com/outlier-bio-blog/wrangle-your-scattered-datasets-and-pipelines-with-airtable-5ddbf2bd4cd1#.4u0h9vsgl) for an overview on how to connect Airtable with NGS pipelines.

 ## Acknowledgments
-Thanks to @nkrumm for code (https://github.com/nkrumm/s3proxy) to stream S3 objects in a format suitable to IGV.
+Thanks to @nkrumm for [S3proxy](https://github.com/nkrumm/s3proxy) code to stream S3 objects in a format suitable to IGV.
 All I did here was to hook up the pieces.